-- [17] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable. - [18] This Court notes that the delay in this case is two days.
-The Corporation has confirmed that it did not oppose the late filing of the appeal.
+[17] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable.

+[18] This Court notes that the delay in this case is only eight days.
+The Corporation has confirmed that it had not identified any prejudice caused by the late filing of this appeal and did not oppose leave being granted.
 The Court is not aware of any prejudice or hardship to others with a legitimate interest in the outcome of the present appeal.